 But Now that we are ‘off’ of gluten, we don’t eat bagels anymore.
 Besides, we know that the heavy carb load that a bagel with cream cheese offers isn’t the healthiest way to start the day so we are trying to be ‘good’.
 But the lox …. ah… I miss lox.

-Ironically, I recently saw an episode on Guy Fieri’s Diners, Drive ins and Dives, featuring a Scandinavian restaurant where they made gravlax from scratch.
-And again, I was shocked how easy it was to make it.
+Ironically, I recently saw an episode on Guy Fieri’s Diners, Drive-Ins and Dives, featuring a Scandinavian restaurant where they made gravlax from scratch.
+And again, I was shocked at how easy it was to make it.

 Once you try this recipe, you will thank me for saving you oodles of money from making your own gravlax.
 And it’s healthy and sooo nutritious too!

 A few words of caution.
 You need the freshest, fresh, WILD-CAUGHT salmon (NEVER buy farm raised salmons.
 NEVER!) to make gravlax.
 Commercial fish HAS TO BE FROZEN right after it’s caught so it’s ok to buy frozen salmon like I do from a fishery directly.
 But never re-freeze them once they are thawed.
 Good?
 Now onto the recipe.